 ARTIST’S BIO

 Woods has maintained a dedicated painting practice for four decades.
-His work is held in private collections across the United States, including families associated with major museum institutions such as the Denver Art Museum, as well as work formerly in the collection of Ginny Williams, one of contemporary art's most influential collectors and advocates.
+His work is held in private collections across the United States, including families associated with major museum institutions such as the Denver Art Museum, and includes work formerly in the collection of Ginny Williams, one of contemporary art’s most influential collectors and advocates.
+His paintings have generated competitive bidding at the Coors Western Art Show and have been featured in Southwest Art, Colorado Homes & Lifestyles, and Colorado Expression Magazine.

 ARTIST’S STATEMENT